lateef-taiwo/lateef-taiwo/README.md

 - 👋 Hi, I’m @lateef-taiwo
 - 👀 I’m interested in Cloud Computing and DevOps
 - My skills include but not limited to Linux, Python, HTML,CSS, Shell Scripting Networking, AWS, Azure.
-- 🌱 I’m currently improving my Clud skills in Kubernetes, Docker, CI/CD and also backend skills in django and nodejs.
+- 🌱 I’m currently improving my Cloud skills in Kubernetes, Docker, CI/CD and also backend skills in django and nodejs.
 - I am a certified Linux System Administrator and also Certified in AWS and Azure
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me taiwolateef55@gmail.com